jw/stilus/docs/dev/architecture.rst

 -------------------

 The index.styl file is automatically imported and becomes part of the ast.
-It contains an extra list of builtin functions, but they are styl functions.
+It contains an extra list of builtin functions, while the regular builtin functions are written in Python, these are written in Stylus.

 The abstract syntax tree
 ------------------------